 Two Types of Second Life Clean Install

 There is a Scorched Earth approach which is uninstall ALL viewers and delete all viewer related files and folders.
 For someone like me with over a dozen viewers that is time consuming.
 I’ve found I usually don’t need to go that drastic.
 But, if someone is helping you, they may recommend this method.
 You have to make a decision.
-I hope this tutorial will help you with your decision.
+I hope this tutorial will help you with this decision.

 Multiple Viewer Considerations